friedt/kenteken-check-NL-RDW/README.md

 Some basic css

 # Performance
-It seems that using javascript class declaration is the less performant way (but most of times one uses babel to convert to es5) https://jsperf.com/class-vs-iife/6
+Babel is used to convert to es5 https://jsperf.com/class-vs-iife/6